-Brokered natural gas, marketing and other revenue was \$130.5 million in 2014 compared to \$116.6 million in 2013 and \$15.4 million in 2012.
-The 2014 period includes \$123.1 million of revenue from marketing and the sale of brokered gas and includes revenue of \$15.8 million from the release of transportation capacity where we have taken firm transportation capacity ahead of production volumes.
-These revenues increased from 2013 due to an increase in brokered natural gas transactions.
-The 2013 period includes revenue from marketing and sale of brokered gas of \$118.3 million.
-These revenues increased significantly from 2012 due to an increase in the purchase (and sale) of natural gas which was used to blend our rich residue gas from the Southwest Marcellus Shale of \$62.8 million and an increase in brokered natural gas transactions.
-The 2012 period includes revenue from marketing and the sale of \$15.1 million.
+Brokered natural gas, marketing and other revenue was \$92.1 million in 2015 compared to \$130.5 million in 2014 and \$116.6 million in 2013.
+The 2015 period includes \$90.9 million of revenue primarily from the sale of natural gas that is not related to our production (brokered).
+These revenues declined from 2014 with significantly lower sales prices partially offset by higher brokered volumes.
+The 2014 period includes \$123.1 million of revenue from the sale of brokered gas and revenue of \$15.8 million from the sale of transportation capacity where we have taken firm transportation capacity ahead of production volumes.
+These revenues increased from 2013 due to an increase in brokered natural gas prices partially offset by lower brokered volumes.

-Costs and Expenses
+Costs and Expenses per mcfe